 The Account Owner's gross wages, whichever is less.

-Working Account Owners are not eligible to contribute the additional funds if they are already contributing to their retirement through:
+Working Account Owners are not eligible to contribute additional funds to their IL ABLE Account if they are already contributing to an employer-sponsored:

-Account Owners should keep adequate records to ensure the limit is not exceeded.
-Any increase in contributions could impact tax obligation.
+It is the Account Owner's or Authorized Individual's responsibility to ensure that the Annual Contribution Limit is not exceeded.
+Contributions in excess of the allowable limits could impact tax obligation.
 Consult a tax advisor before making any such increase.

-Below is an example of how a hypothetical IL ABLE Account Owner might take advantage of the additional contribution allowance that ABLE to Work makes possible:
+Below are hypothetical examples of how an employed Account Owner in Illinois might take advantage of the additional contribution allowance that ABLE to Work makes possible:

 *The Poverty Guidelines amount changes each year.
-Please consult the U.S. Department of Health and Human Services Poverty Guidelines for the correct amount for your state of residence in any given year.
+Please consult the U.S. Department of Health and Human Services Poverty Guidelines for the correct amount for your state of residence.